Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: Cluster patterns and separation formulas

 Tropical $y$-variables are naturally identified with $c$-vectors as follows: \begin{prop}[{\cite[Eq.~(3.14)]{Fomin07}}] We have

-\end{prop} \begin{proof} This follows from the separation formula \eqref{eq:sep2} and \eqref{eq:Ftrop1}. \end{proof}
+\end{prop} \begin{proof} This follows from the separation formula \eqref{2eq:sep2} and \eqref{2eq:Ftrop1}. \end{proof}

-\begin{rem} In fact, \eqref{eq:ytrop1} is the definition of $c$-vectors in \cite[Eq.~(5.8)]{Fomin07}, where the tropical $y$-variables are identified with {\em principal coefficients}. \end{rem}
+\begin{rem} In fact, \eqref{2eq:ytrop1} is the definition of $c$-vectors in \cite[Eq.
+(5.8)]{Fomin07}, where the tropical $y$-variables are identified with \emph{principal coefficients}. \end{rem}

-Now looking back the separation formula \eqref{eq:sep2} for $y$-variables, we see that it naturally ``separates" the {\em tropical\/} and the {\em nontropical\/} parts of $y$-variables.
+Now looking back the separation formula \eqref{2eq:sep2} for $y$-variables, we see that it naturally ``separates'' the \emph{tropical\/} and the \emph{nontropical\/} parts of $y$-variables.

-On the other hand, the tropicalization of $x$-variables with respect to the initial $x$-variables $\bfx$ does not yield $g$-vectors; rather, it yield the so-called {\em $d$-vectors} (denominator vectors in \cite{Fomin07}), which are the leading exponents of the Laurent polynomial expression of $x$-variables.
-However, if we regard the operation of setting all $F$-polynomials $F_{i;t}(\bfy)$ to 1 also as ``a kind of tropicalization" for $x$-variables, then the separation formula \eqref{eq:sep1} for $x$-variables can be viewed again as separating the ``tropical" and the ``nontropical" parts of $x$-variables, where a $g$-vector $\bfg_{i;t}=(g_{ji;t})_{j=1}^n$ is identified with a {\em tropical $x$-variable} defined by
+On the other hand, the tropicalization of $x$-variables with respect to the initial $x$-variables $\bfx$ does not yield $g$-vectors; rather, it yields the so-called \emph{$d$-vectors\/} (\emph{denominator vectors\/} in \cite{Fomin07}), which are the leading exponents of the Laurent polynomial expression of $x$-variables.
+However, if we regard the operation of setting all $F$-polynomials $F_{i;t}(\bfy)$ to 1 also as ``a kind of tropicalization'' for $x$-variables, then the separation formula \eqref{2eq:sep1} for $x$-variables can be viewed again as separating the ``tropical'' and the ``nontropical'' parts of $x$-variables, where a $g$-vector $\bfg_{i;t}=(g_{ji;t})_{j=1}^n$ is identified with a \emph{tropical $x$-variable\/} defined by In the same token, we call